Long Tail vs Short Tail Keywords: Which is Better for SEO?

 Understanding Long-Tail Keywords

-Long-tail keywords are specific search phrases containing three or more words that target precise user queries.
-These detailed keyword phrases reflect exactly what users are looking for, making them valuable assets in your SEO strategy.
+Long-tail keywords are specific search phrases with three or more words that focus on exact user questions.
+These detailed phrases show exactly what users want, making them important for your SEO strategy.
+Unlike broad short-tail keywords, long-tail keywords target specific search intent, helping you reach users with clear needs.

 - "best running shoes for flat feet under $100"